dcop7/tips_and_guides/workflow/personal_productivity_system.md

 4. **Rich content lives in the page body**, never in a property — properties are for filtering, not for narrating.
 5. **Two or three views cover almost everything** — one filtered for daily use, one grouped for a bird's-eye view, one unfiltered for the rare full audit.
 6. **Let Notion's built-in Created time and Last edited time do free work.** Both cost nothing to add and nothing to maintain — Notion fills them in automatically, with no discipline required.
 Add **Created time** wherever "how long has this existed" is useful context — Projects, Roadmap, and Someday/Ideas all benefit from it.
 Prefer **Last edited time** over a manual "Last updated" field whenever editing the page *is* the update, as with Meetings and 1:1 Meetings — a manual field there only duplicates what Notion already tracks for free.
 Reserve a manual date field for a signal Notion can't infer on its own, like Service Catalog's Last Reviewed, which means "a person deliberately confirmed this is still accurate," not just "something changed."
+7. **Before adding anything — a database, a Relation, even a single property — name the concrete question it answers today.** Not a question you might have someday; one you actually have right now.
+If you can't name it, the thing you're about to add is decoration, not structure, no matter how small it looks.
+This is the golden rule from Part 3 applied one level down, to individual fields and not just whole databases — it's the same discipline that removed Todoist's `@waiting` label (Part 1) and keeps Roadmap's `Year` optional (Part 5) instead of forced.

 If the rows in a database start needing very different fields from one another, that's a sign it should be two databases — or not a database at all.